 Fujifilm markets the X-A7 with its XC 15-45mm F3.5-5.6 OIS PZ lens.
 This has an effective focal length of 22.5-67.5mm, which is a great range for everyday photography.

 While the lens may seem a logical pairing with the X-A7, I’m not an enthusiast of the optic.
-The zoom ring isn’t very responsive and changing focal duration seems even more of efficiency than it should be.
+The zoom ring isn’t very responsive and changing focal duration seems even more efficient than it should be.
 A manual zoom band will be far better.

 Making a small and more affordable camera naturally calls for a few compromises.
 One of the compromises made by the X-A7 is certainly that it doesn’t have a viewfinder.
 However, in a first for a Fuji X-Series camera, the 3.5inches 2,760,000-dot screen is mounted on a vari-angle hinge.
 That means the screen can be flipped out to the side and swiveled for viewing from in front of the camera.